 The Problems Faced by LGBTQ+ Youth of Color in Our Schools

-More than 71% of LGBTQ+ students surveyed said they feel unsafe in U.S. schools, Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Leadership at Walden University, told teachers, school counselors, social workers, and administrators during a professional development session.
+More than 71% of LGBTQ+ students surveyed said they feel unsafe in U.S. schools, Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University, told teachers, school counselors, social workers, and administrators during a professional development session.

 In fact, a biennial survey of 16,713 LGBTQ+ students found U.S. schools are “hostile environments for a distressing number of LGBTQ students,” with bullying, harassment, and violence causing serious damage to students’ mental health and academic prospects.1

 The GLSEN 2019 National School Climate Survey, which assesses the experiences of LGBTQ+ students in U.S. schools, revealed that:1

 - 59.1% of LGBTQ+ students said they felt unsafe because of their sexual orientation, 42.5% because of their gender expression, and 37.4% because of their gender.